christoffermattssonlangseth/oligo-mtDSB/results/paper/manuscript.md

 <!-- 5-integrated-stress-reponse-pathway.md -->

-### ISR and UPR activation in oligodendrocytes following mtDNA double-strand breaks
+### 5. Zeroing in on ISR and UPR activation in oligodendrocytes following mtDNA double-strand breaks
 Induction of mitochondrial DNA double-strand breaks (mtDSBs) in oligodendrocytes triggered a pronounced activation of the integrated stress response (ISR) and unfolded protein response (UPR), with age-dependent intensity and cell-type specificity.
 When mtDSBs were induced at **postnatal day 21 (P21)**—a developmental stage when oligodendrocyte differentiation and active myelination are still ongoing—the ISR/UPR signature was modest and largely restricted to a limited set of transcripts such as *Trib3* and *Cdkn1a*.
 This suggests that the early, still-maturing oligodendrocytes can transiently buffer mitochondrial perturbation through adaptive ISR activation without widespread proteostatic failure.
 In contrast, when mtDSBs were induced at **P60**, when oligodendrocytes are fully mature and responsible for maintaining established myelin, there was a broad and coordinated upregulation of canonical ISR and UPR mediators (*Atf4*, *Atf5*, *Ddit3/Chop*, *Hspa5/BiP*, *Hspd1*, *Hmox1*, *Ero1lb*, *Sod2*).
 The response was most pronounced in mature oligodendrocytes, with *Trib3*, *Cdkn1a*, and *Atf5* among the top-induced genes, indicating sustained ATF4-driven transcriptional remodeling and possible feedback inhibition of mTOR signaling.
 This pattern reflects a transition from **transient ISR activation at P21** to a **chronic, maladaptive stress state at P60**, characterized by reduced global translation and selective induction of stress effectors.
 Together, these findings suggest that the **timing of mtDNA damage relative to the myelination stage critically shapes the ISR/UPR response**, with mature myelinating oligodendrocytes showing heightened sensitivity that may compromise proteostasis, lipid synthesis, and myelin maintenance.